May 7, 2018

 Why Track Ad Hoc Work?

-As long as you're efficiently executing on your bread-and-butter projects, what's the big deal about leaving those a la carte tasks untracked?
+As long as you're efficiently executing on your projects, what's the big deal about leaving those a la carte tasks untracked?
 Isn't it more effort than it's worth to log a random one-off task into your system?

 There are actually wide-ranging benefits to finally shining a spotlight on all the extra tasks your team completes.
 Once you start logging everything into a comprehensive work management system, you'll be able to: